falabrasil/gitlab-resources/README.en.md

-# Resources Available at FalaBrasils GitLab Account
+# Free Resources Available at FalaBrasils GitLab Account

 :fox_face:
 We have moved to GitLab: https://gitlab.com/falabrasil